 Sixteen of the last 19 U.S. Presidents have played golf.
 Some more than others.

 Barack Obama played more than 200 rounds of golf since he took office in 2009.
-While that may sound like a lot, Obama will never catch up to Woodrow Wilson, who reportedly played 1,200 rounds during his presidency.
+While that may sound like a lot, Obama would never catch up to Woodrow Wilson, who reportedly played 1,200 rounds during his presidency.

 Maybe that record is in jeopardy now (just a little joke, y’all).
 In any event, if it is, it’s not likely to be broken here:

 That’s OK.
 We can agree to disagree.
-And, more room for our guests, then.

 It’s been a little while since a President has been in Pinehurst to play.
 Obama visited Pinehurst while on the campaign trail in 2008, but didn’t hit the links.